 The standards listed below represent the minimum levels of preparation and achievement necessary to be considered for admission.
 Most admitted students exceed these minimum levels.
 Each application is reviewed individually.
-When making admission decisions, the university is primarily concerned with the depth and challenge of the college-preparatory program, including the senior year; grade trends in the college-preparatory subjects; and the student’s class rank.
-Students whose records fall slightly below the minimum standards may receive serious consideration if their grades have been steadily improving in a challenging college-preparatory program.
-Conversely, declining grades or a program of less demanding courses are often reasons to deny admission.
+When making admission decisions, the university is primarily concerned with the breadth and depth of the college-preparatory program including the student’s cumulative grade point average, SAT/ACT scores, academic curriculum and the grades received in those academic courses, grade trends in college-preparatory subjects, class rank and other additional factors.

 High School Graduation

-Applicants generally need a high school diploma from an accredited secondary school.
+Applicants must earn a high school diploma from an accredited secondary school.
 Applicants holding a General Equivalency Diploma should submit the GED score.
-Credentials from homeschooling or from a non-accredited or nonpublic high school are assessed individually.
+Credentials from homeschooling or from a non-accredited high school are assessed individually.

 Applicants should complete at least 34 credits (or semesters) of college-preparatory courses, advanced placement courses, and/or college courses in high school, including:

 - 8 credits (semesters) of English, such as literature, grammar, composition, and journalism